freeCodeCamp/devdocs/docs/scraper-reference.md

 * [`TitleFilter`](https://github.com/freeCodeCamp/devdocs/blob/master/lib/docs/filters/core/title.rb) is a core HTML filter, disabled by default, which prepends the document with a title (`<h1>`).
 * [`EntriesFilter`](https://github.com/freeCodeCamp/devdocs/blob/master/lib/docs/filters/core/entries.rb) is an abstract HTML filter that each scraper must implement and responsible for extracting the page's metadata.
+* [`ExternalUrlsFilter`](https://github.com/freeCodeCamp/devdocs/blob/master/lib/docs/filters/core/external_urls.rb) is an HTML filter that replaces external URLs found in `<a>` tags to urls pointing to existant devdocs documentation.

 ### Filter options